-Photo by Ariel Panowicz
+Photo by Carlee Moates

-She is the project manager & producer for Platte Basin Timelapse–a conservation storytelling project using timelapse photography and multimedia to explore watersheds, and co-founded by iLCP Senior Fellow Michael Forsberg.
-In 2017, she co-produced a PBS national documentary, “Follow the Water”.
-Today, her award-winning short films have been featured on local PBS stations and in film festivals throughout North America.
+She is the project manager & producer for Platte Basin Timelapse–a conservation storytelling project that uses timelapse photography and multimedia to explore watersheds.
+The project was co-founded by iLCP Senior Fellow Michael Forsberg.
+In 2017, she co-produced the national PBS documentary, Follow the Water.
+Today, her award-winning short films have been featured on local PBS stations and screened at film festivals across North America.

 NOTABLES & UPDATES